K-Means: Getting the Optimal Number of Clusters

 Silhouette Analysis

-The silhouette coefficient or silhouette score kmeans is a measure of how similar a data point is within-cluster (cohesion) compared to other clusters (separation).
-The Silhouette score can be easily calculated in Python using the metrics module of the scikit-learn/sklearn library.
+The silhouette coefficient or v in k-means clustering measures the similarity of a data point within its cluster (cohesion) compared to other clusters (separation).
+You can easily calculate the silhouette score in Python using the metrics module of the scikit-learn/sklearn library.

 • Select a range of values of k (say 1 to 10).

-• Plot Silhouette coefficient for each value of K.
+• Plot Silhouette analysis coefficient for each value of K.

 The equation for calculating the silhouette coefficient for a particular data point: